Biden and Trump are making dueling trips to the Mexico border in Texas on Thursday, AP sources say

-WASHINGTON — (AP) — President Joe Biden and former President Donald Trump will make dueling trips to the Mexican border in Texas on Thursday after congressional talks on a deal to rein in illegal migration collapsed, according to people familiar with the plans.
+WASHINGTON — (AP) — President Joe Biden and former President Donald Trump will make dueling trips to the Mexican border in Texas on Thursday after congressional talks on a deal to rein in illegal migration collapsed.

 The visits underscore immigration's central importance in the 2024 presidential race and how much both Biden and Trump are seeking to use the nation's broken system to their political advantage.